Scranton Wrongful Death Lawyer

 The two-year statute of limitations exists for several practical reasons.
 Evidence becomes harder to preserve over time, witnesses’ memories fade, and defendants have a right to know they won’t face legal action indefinitely.
 While this deadline might seem harsh when you’re grieving, it ensures that cases are pursued while evidence remains fresh and reliable.

-The clock starts ticking on the date of death, not when you realized someone might be at fault.
+The clock starts ticking on the date of death, not when you realize someone might be at fault.
 This is important because sometimes the full circumstances surrounding a death aren’t immediately apparent.
 For example, if your loved one died in a hospital and you later discovered that medical errors contributed to their death, you still only have two years from the original date of death to file a lawsuit.

 Even if you’re unsure whether to pursue a claim, consulting with an attorney sooner rather than later is better.
 Once we file the necessary paperwork to protect your rights, you’ll have time to decide how to proceed without the pressure of an approaching deadline.